 Turning of the eyes inwards so that they are both “aimed” towards a near object being viewed.
 Normally works in harmony with divergence which is used for more distant objects.

 The clear, front part of the eye that provides 70% of the eye’s refractive power.
 The cornea is the first part of the eye that bends (or refracts) the light and provides most of the focusing power.
 The cornea is approximately 500 microns thick (.5 millimeter) and consists of 5 layers: Epithelium, Bowman’s membrane, Stroma, Descemet’s membrane and Endothelium.
+The Cornea is reshaped during laser eye surgery.

-Shape of the front of the eye.
+Shape and steepness of the cornea at the front of the eye.

 A common condition that occurs when the eyes do not produce enough tears to keep the eye moist and comfortable.
 Common symptoms of dry eye include pain, stinging, burning, scratchiness, and intermittent blurring of vision.